hzqst/CaptionMod/README.md

 It could display captions/subtitles when :
   sound or sentence is played,
-  HudText message is received from server, some other caption is displayed.
+  HudText message is displayed,
+  some other caption is displayed.

 Requirement: MetaHook (https://github.com/Nagist/metahook)
+Compiler: Visual Studio 2005 (msvc8)